dqops/dqo/docs/checks/index.md

 Evaluates the overall quality of the table by verifying the number of rows.

 ### [row count](./table/volume/row-count.md)
 A table-level check that ensures that the tested table has at least a minimum accepted number of rows.
+Using the default configuration, detects empty tables.
  The default configuration of the warning, error and fatal severity rules verifies a minimum row count of one row, which checks if the table is not empty.